mvolkmann/blog/src/meteor.md

 But the attention faded quickly as other frameworks garnered more notice.
 It is seeing some resurgence in 2020.

+Tiny ({% aTargetBlank 'https://www.tinycapital.com/', 'tinycapital.com' %})
-Tiny (<https://www.tinycapital.com/>), a Canadian technology holding company, acquired Meteor from the Meteor Development Group in October, 2019.
+a Canadian technology holding company, acquired Meteor from the Meteor Development Group in October, 2019.
 This occurred after most of the Meteor Development Group team transitioned to working on Apollo GraphQL.